Johann Andreas Stein: The Prellmechanik action

-Stein's most important innovation, his piano action, was perfected around 1780.
-This is the so-called Prellzungenmechanik or German action with an escapement mechanism.
+Stein's most important innovation was perfected around 1780, and became known as the Prellzungenmechanik, or German action, and distinguished from previous mechanisms by an escapement mechanism.

 In this arrangement, each hammer was mounted on top of the key, with the head on the end closer to the player, a traditional arrangement in German pianos of Stein's day.
 The hammers were like small, asymmetrical levers, with the hammer head far from the fulcrum, and a small upward-facing hook ("beak") on the other side of the lever, much closer to the fulcrum.
 When the player depressed the key, the whole hammer assembly would rise.
 The beak would engage an escapement hopper attached to the keyframe.
 The escapement hopper pulled down on the beak as it rose, in turn causing the hammer (the other end of the lever) to fly upward and strike the string.
 The escapement hopper was hinged and sprung; this permitted the beak to push past it as the key sank back to rest position.

 Latcham (see Grove reference below) calls this invention "a breakthrough in the piano's history;" it "offer[ed] the player a remarkable control of the hammers, especially when playing softly, and [wa]s astonishingly responsive to the player’s touch."